Mausolus: Mausoleum at Halicarnassus

 Model of the Mausoleum at Halicarnassus, at the Bodrum Museum of Underwater Archaeology.

 Mausolus is best known by his monumental tomb: the Mausoleum at Halicarnassus.
 Tradition maintains that it was erected and named for him by order of his wife and sister Artemisia after his death.
 The tomb was only finished after her death.
 It is likely that construction began while Mausolus was still alive, and that he oversaw it alongside Artemisia.

 The Mausoleum at Halicarnassus was emblematic of the Ionian Renaissance, combining Greek architectural styles with those of Anatolian structures such as the Nereid Monument at Xanthos in Lycia.
-The leading craftsmen who designed and built the Mausoleum included famous Greeks and Carians: the architects Satyrus and Pythis, and the sculptors Scopas of Paros, Leochares, Bryaxis and Timotheus.
+The leading craftsmen who designed and built the Mausoleum included famous Greeks : the architects Satyrus and Pythis, and the sculptors Scopas of Paros, Leochares, Bryaxis and Timotheus.
 The tomb of Hecatomnus in the centre of Mylasa has been considered an unfinished 'proto-Mausoleum', having a similar terrace structure but lacking similar above-ground elements.

 The tomb was famous even in antiquity.
 Although the Mausoleum (Μαυσωλεῖον) was named for Mausolus, the term mausoleum has come to be used generically for any grand above-ground tomb.
 This was true in antiquity; Martial used the term in reference to the Mausoleum of Augustus (died AD 14).
 Antipater of Sidon listed the Mausoleum as one of the Seven Wonders of the Ancient World.

 The site of the Mausoleum and a few remains can still be seen in the Turkish town of Bodrum (ancient Halicarnassus).
 The majority of surviving sculptural elements are now kept in the British Museum, where they were taken by Charles Thomas Newton in the 1850s.
 Modern excavations of the site of the Mausoleum, as with other archaeological features of ancient Halicarnassus at Bodrum, have been led by the Danish Archaeological Project in conjunction with the Bodrum Museum of Underwater Archaeology.